 PLEASE NOTE: Participation in this series does not replace the HHSC requirement for Restrictive Intervention training that includes training on physical restraints.

-This course provides 1 hour of Continuing Education Credits for the following licenses: Psychologist, Professional Counselor, Psychological Associate, Social Work, Marriage and Family Therapist and Chemical Dependency Counselor and Peer Specialist, Supported Employment Specialist.
+This course provides 1 hour of Continuing Education Credits for the following licenses: Psychologist, Professional Counselor, Psychological Associate, Social Work, Marriage and Family Therapist, Chemical Dependency Counselor, Peer Specialist, Supported Employment Specialist and Certified Family Partner.
 Upon successful completion of this online course, you will earn a certificate of completion and (if applicable) continuing education credit.